 I started with making small commitments to myself.
 Like, cleaning up the journals I’d left on the table or folding the laundry that’s been sitting on the bedroom floor for a week.
 Just one small task that I could commit to and then follow through on.
 The reason I had to start small was because my to-do lists were so long that even Mary Poppins wouldn’t have been able to complete it.
 I ended every day feeling like I’d accomplished nothing other than adding more items to my list.
 By starting small, I was able to slowly build confidence in my ability to follow through on things I had asked myself to do.

 Hopefully this doesn’t come as a surprise but you’re not always going to want to follow through on the commitments you’ve made to yourself.
 I knew that committing to 100 workouts wasn’t going to be easy but with accountability, I’ve shown up for 83 of those workouts so far.
-I definitely have not always felt like showing up for my workouts or choosing to bake healthier sweets instead of buying drive-through donuts.
+I definitely have not always felt like showing up for my workouts or choosing to bake healthier sweets instead of buying drive-thru donuts.
 But I did it anyways because I have people holding me accountable to show up for myself.

 Know your WHY